damienkilgannon/GeorgeTheTweeter/README.md

 ```
 $ export THROTTLE="set this to the time in secs between each run of the stream listener"
-$ export THROTTLE="set this to the time in secs of lenght of each run"
+$ export STREAM_TIME="set this to the time in secs of lenght of each run"
 ```

 ---